rgoubet/ivql/README.md

 Clears the console window

 # 3. Configuration file
-You can define the default settings for `outdir` and `delimiter` by specifying them in a file called `ivql.ini` in the working directory.
+You can define the default settings for `outdir` and `delimiter` by specifying them in a file called `ivql.ini`.
+The file must be located in the user profile configuration folder.
+If the file does not exist, it will be initialized.
 The file must take the following form:

 ```ini
 [DEFAULT]